Updated on February 12, 2019

 There are no special post-processing procedures for this 3D printed housing.
 After 3D printing, we removed it from the build plate.
 It was cleaned with IPA: we left it submerged for 10 minutes and then swirled around a bit.

-In this case it was good to leave supports while post-curing in UV oven to prevent warpage as supports would help to preserve structural integrity of the object.
-We post-cured in UV oven (50 W of 395 nm LEDs) for ~2 hours.
+In this case, it was good to leave supports while post-curing in the UV oven to prevent warpage, as supports would help preserve the object’s structural integrity.
+Weย post-cured in a UV oven (50ย W of 395ย nm LEDs) for ~2 hours.

-After post-curing we removed supports.
-As there were a lot of them and they were quite thick, we delicately removed them with a pair of pliers.
-Support removal process had to be done carefully in order not to damage inner features.
+After post-curing, we removed supports.
+As many of them were pretty thick, we delicately removed them with a pair of pliers.
+The support removal process had to be done carefully so as not to damage inner features.

 Final results of 3D printed ViLim Ball housing

-We also would like to emphasize that probably there are more correct ways how to print this object: one may choose different supports strategy or orientation.
-Each of us might have unique experience and personal preferences.
-So if you wish to share your own insights, just drop a comment below, we will be happy to discuss that as we are learners as well.
+We also would like to emphasize that there are probably more correct ways to print this object: one may choose different support strategies or orientations.
+Each of us might have unique experiences and personal preferences.
+So, if you wish toย share your insights, drop a comment below;ย we will be happy to discuss that as we are learners as well.

 And if you have some spare time, check out our other articles to learn even more: